 1. Strengths of The Body Shop

 The strengths of a brand make them stand out from its competition and increase employee morale!
-Let’s look into the strengths of The Body Shop.
+Following are the Strengths in SWOT analysis of The Body Shop.

 - Huge Franchisee Network: They have over 2200+ stores across the globe and a presence in 55 countries with well-designed stores attracting customers through their ambience.